-Decemb er 31, 2018 December 31, 2017
+December 31, 2018 De cember 31, 2017

-(Thousands of Dollars)
+(Thousan ds of Dollar rs)

 Fair value \$ 3,056,704 \$ 3,677,622

 Carrying amount \$ 3,111,996 \$ 3,613,059

 We have estimated the fair value of our publicly traded notes based upon quoted prices in active markets; therefore, we determined that the fair value of our publicly traded senior notes falls in Level 1 of the fair value hierarchy.
-With regard to our other debt, for which a quoted market price is not available, we have estimated the fair value using a discounted cash flow analysis using current incremental borrowing rates for similar types of borrowing arrangements and determined that the fair value hierarchy.
+With regard to our other debt, for which a quoted market price is not available, we have estimated the fair value using a discounted cash flow analysis using current incremental borrowing rates for similar types of borrowing arrangements and determined that the fair value falls in Level 2 of the fair value hierarchy.